shaunrfox/Style-Guide/_posts/2016-05-20-css-text-handling.markdown

 {% highlight scss %}
 .my-class {
-  font-family: font-family: "Source Sans Pro", Verdana, Helvetica, Arial, sans-serif;
+  font-family: "Source Sans Pro", Verdana, Helvetica, Arial, sans-serif;
 }
 {% endhighlight %}

-In this example Helvetica will be used if it's installed on the users computer.
-If not, it'll fall back to Arial, etc...
+In this example Verdana will be used if the broswer does not have access to "Source Sans Pro", then Helvetica, etc...

 If you want to have them download a font, you'll want to use `@font-face`.
 Here's a helpful resource **TODO PROVIDE RESOURCE**